Xapuu/programingStuff/translationsSolution/translations.md

 // continues in the next snippet
 ```

-Here we have quite simple function that based on a starting path will query all subdirectories and read trough all files querying for specific strings, in our case a string inside of single quotes starting with `xtr-`, also while querying the files this function will also save all found keys in the `keys` set.
-The important part here is that we want to use only `Sync` methods, because we want to parse all files before continuing with the next piece of code.
+Here we have quite a simple function that based on a starting path will query all subdirectories and read trough all files querying for specific strings, in our case a string inside of single quotes starting with `xtr-`, also while querying the files this function will also save all found keys in the `keys` set.
+The important part here is that we want to use only `Sync` methods because we want to parse all files before continuing with the next piece of code.

 ```ts
 const fs = require('fs');